babylonhealth/ios-playbook/Style-guide/README.md

  + Specify types for properties, variables, constants, argument declarations and other statements with a space after the colon but not before, e.g. `x: Int`, and `Circle: Shape`.
  + Define multiple variables and structures on a single line if they share a common purpose / context.
  + Indent getter and setter definitions and property observers.
- + Don't add modifiers such as `internal` when they're already the default.
+ + Don't add modifiers such as `internal` when they're already the default, unless there is a good reason to emphasize it.
 Similarly, don't repeat the access modifier when overriding a method.
  + Organize extra functionality (e.g. printing) in extensions.
  + Hide non-shared, implementation details such as `centerString` inside the extension using `private` access control.